Programs and Incentives

 Indiana Michigan Power offers commercial, fleet, and multi-unit dwelling customers a rebate of $250 per Level 2 EV charging station port installed or five years’ worth of revenue credits to apply against construction costs of new business facilities to serve newly installed EV charging stations.
 Incentives are available on a first-come, first-served basis.
 For more information, see the Indiana Michigan Power Charge at Work in Indiana website.

-Indiana Michigan Power (IMP) offers a TOU rate to small commercial customers that own an EV.
-Small commercial customers that enroll in the EV TOU rate may also be eligible for a $500 rebate for the purchase of a Level 2 EV charging station or for the pre-wiring necessary to support a Level 2 EV charging station.
+Indiana Michigan Power (IMP) offers a TOU rate to small commercial customers who own an EV.
+Small commercial customers who enroll in the EV TOU rate may also be eligible for a $500 rebate for the purchase of a Level 2 EV charging station or for the pre-wiring necessary to support a Level 2 EV charging station.
 Eligible small commercial customers must average less than 4,500 kilowatt-hours of electricity monthly.
 For more information, see the IMP Charge at Work in Indiana website.

 The NIPSCO logo displayed on a blue background.